asvinta-p/International-Education-Cost-Dashboard---Tableau/README.md

 insurance expenses.
 The insights enable informed decision-making for prospective students going abroad in planning their budgets.

 ## Tools Used
-Tableau public (Calculated Fields, Maps, Multiple Chart Types)
+Tableau (Calculated Fields, Maps, Multiple Chart Types)

 ## Dashboard Features
 - Bar charts — total cost by country and average tuition cost by level of education.